Hi! How lovely of you to drop by!

-Some would do this in their work life by making judgements on; safety issues; work schedules; purchasing; hiring & firing employees, judging their qualifications, experience & capacity for the job at hand.
+Some would do this in their work by making judgements on safety issues, work schedules, purchasing, hiring & firing staff by judging their qualifications, experience & capacity for the job at hand.

-In my professional life, there have been times I have had to work with those who posed a threat to my personal safety with their aggressive & challenging behaviors.
-I too have had to make quick risk assessments on the danger I was in…coming to a conclusion on the situation…making a calculated judgement.
+In my professional life, there have been times I’ve had to work with those who posed a threat to my personal safety with their aggressive & challenging behaviors.

-However, these types of judgements are necessary for our societies to be able to function in a safe, balanced & cohesive manner for all.
+However, these types of judgements are necessary for our society to be able to function in a safe, balanced & cohesive manner.